Vladimir007/titan/README.md

 3. Starting

 After installing you can start this program in terminal by command 'Titan'.
-Then you can write 'help' and get information about base commands.
+Then you can read 'help' information about base commands.

 4. Starting without installing